 Those with BPD tend to cycle through attachment polarities, which is sometimes referred to as “push-pull” or even “tug-of-war.”
 The fear of abandonment drives them to seek social inclusion, but they end up devaluing the relationships they form.
 Once they feel the need for inclusion again, they idealize those relationships and try to return to them.
 Thus, a vicious cycle fueled by the fear of abandonment perpetuates itself.

 Separation Anxiety Disorder

 Not all kids move past it, though.
-Some kids experience stress/anxiety about being away from home, being home without a parent, and even have repeated nightmares about being separated from their parents or home.
+Some kids may also experience stress/anxiety about being away from home, being home without a parent, and even have repeated nightmares about being separated from their parents or home.
 Any sort of significant loss can contribute to separation anxiety.
 This can develop into full-blown panic attacks.

 Of course, if left untreated, this might continue into adulthood.
-Adults might feel reluctant to move away from their parents and can even go to the extreme length of never leaving the house, period.
+Adults might feel like they’re reluctant to move away from their parents and can even go to the extreme length of never leaving the house, period.

 Helping Yourself or Your Loved One

 Many types of therapy are available for those who have abandonment fear.
 From Cognitive Behavioral Therapy to ACT, help is out there, so get help.
 Any form of therapy you pursue will take time; changes don’t happen overnight.
 The first step is to want to do something about it and just let go of the fears.

 Still, you can regain control over your worries and develop skills necessary for establishing and maintaining healthy relationships.
 The fact of the matter is that some people will leave, but those who stay deserve to experience you at your personal best and make you feel secure.
 Getting professional help for the fear of abandonment is nothing to be ashamed of since it can help you form better relationships with others – and with yourself.